gporrata/bklyn-zsh/README.md

 colors.
 Bklyn-zsh will run on a server which provides the left and right prompts.
 Just a few features including:

-* nice os icons for osx, linux (ubuntu or redhat)
+* show nice os icons for osx, linux (ubuntu or redhat)
-* nice icon for type of project language (js, scala, java, .c++)
+* show nice icon for type of project language (js, scala, java, .c++)
-* current git branch / up / down / stashes / unstaged icons
+* show nice stats for current git branch / up / down / stashes. icon for unstaged
-* last process failed / last pid
+* show if last process failed
+* show last pid
-* if in ssh
+* show if in ssh
 * pretty colors defined in hex (thanks to npm ansi-style)

 Todo:

-* will provide more information on the tmux line, coming soon
+* provide tmux theme from same server, coming soon
 * alternating powerline edges based on the day.